signumoasis/signumoasis.xyz/content/docs/protocol-srs/block_v4.md

 * The byte order must be Little Endian.
 * The bytes must be directly concatenated in a single large buffer.
 * The length of the buffer will change depending on the block version and if any ATs are added.
-* There are additional fields related to blocks that do not get included in this, but are necessary to store.
+* There is additional information related to blocks that does not get included in this calculation, but are necessary to store for operational quickness.
-    See the database structures.

 1. **Block Version Number**
     * Datatype: `Signed 32 bit integer`